 When the Bluetooth preference pane shows up, simply do nothing and wait.
 On your iOS device, launch an app—say, Photos—and select a photo.
 Now bring up the Share menu and your Mac should appear as an AirDrop destination.

 In order to make AirDrop work, your device must have a newer Wi-Fi and Bluetooth chipset.
 On iOS, open the Settings app and go to the General section.
 If you see AirDrop, then your device has the hardware to support AirDrop.

-To verify that your Mac supports AirDrop, select About This Mac in the Apple menu and click System Report to launch a System Information window.
+To verify that your Mac supports AirDrop, click on the Apple logo in the Menu Bar, select About This Mac, and click System Report to launch a System Information window.
 Now click Wi-Fi under the Network heading and look for AirDrop underneath the Interfaces section.

 If the entry reads “Supported,” your Mac has an AirDrop-compatible Wi-Fi chipset.

 You can also verify that your Mac is AirDrop-compatible by looking if the AirDrop option is present in the Finder’s Go menu.
 If you don’t see this option, your computer isn’t compatible with AirDrop.

 If the aforementioned troubleshooting tips didn’t fix your AirDrop woes, try these: